 It should be noted, however, that although almost no studies have been carried out on the reduction of violins, many more have focused on the creation of 3D models for other types of measurement.
 Numerous acquisition techniques include laser scanning \cite{dondi2016measuring,dondi20173d,fiocco2021compositional,fioravanti2012structural}, medical and industrial X-ray computed tomography (CT) scans \cite{frohlich2009secrets,fuchs2018musices,kirsch2015x,lothairecharacterization,marschke2018modeling,marschke2020approach,plath2017post,plath20193d,pyrkosz2013comparative,pyrkosz2011converting,pyrkosz2014coupled,stanciu2021x}, UV fluorescence with the use of a Kinect device \cite{dondi2018multimodal}, neutron imaging \cite{kirsch2015x} and finally, photogrammetry \cite{beghindigital,motteconception,pinto2008photogrammetric}.
 We chose to use photogrammetry to create our 3D models of the instruments.\\

-First, in Section \ref{sec:photogrammetric meshes}, we briefly describe the data we are working on, namely photogrammetric triangular meshes obtained thanks to photogrammetry.
+First, in Section \ref{sec:photogrammetric meshes}, we describe the data we are working on, namely photogrammetric triangular meshes obtained thanks to photogrammetry.
 Then, in Section \ref{sec:Plane of Symmetry}, we focus on the notion of a plane of symmetry between the sound board and the back of an instrument.
 This notion will enable us to characterise and study contour lines and the channel of minima, described in Sections \ref{sec:Contour lines} and \ref{sec:Channel of minima} respectively.

-\section{Materials: photogrammetric meshes}
+\section{Materials: Photogrammetric Meshes}

 Photogrammetry involves digitally recreating 3D objects based exclusively on 2D pictures.
 With about 150 photos per instrument and careful pre-processing, we are able to recreate models\footnote{We used the photogrammetry software Metashape, by Agisoft.
-See \url{https://www.agisoft.com/}.} that have been assessed and validated, and whose accuracy is similar to CT scans to within 0.2--0.3 \SI{}{\mm} \cite{beghin2023validation}.
+See \url{https://www.agisoft.com/}.} of the outer surface that have been assessed and validated, and whose accuracy is similar to that of medical CT scans to within 0.2--0.3 \SI{}{\mm} \cite{beghin2023validation}.
 In this paper, we will show some examples of the differences between reduced and unreduced instruments, obtained from a corpus of 38 early violins, violas and cellos from the Musical Instruments Museum (MIM) in Brussels.
-The exact list with a few additional information can be found in Appendix \ref{sec:Appendix}.
-We had already shown, still in \cite{beghin2023validation}, examples for two violas (one reduced, the other not) for which the differences were clear.
+The list with a few additional information can be found in Appendix \ref{sec:Appendix}.
+We had already shown examples for two violas (one reduced, the other not) for which the differences were clear \cite{beghin2023validation}.
 We will see in this paper that the full spectrum of geometric characteristics found in the larger corpus is actually more difficult to characterise. \\